Skip to article frontmatterSkip to article content

 Database Migration Tools

-MADSci Data Manager includes automated MongoDB migration tools that handle schema changes and version tracking for the data management system.
+MADSci Event Manager includes automated MongoDB migration tools that handle schema changes and version tracking for the event management system.

 Features